supertsp/simpleFightWithJavaSwing/README.md

 # simpleFightWithJavaSwing
-A simple demostration of import Icon with Java
+A demonstration of how to dynamically import Icons in Java with Swing